ntruongan356-byte/ScarySingleDocs/Docs/FileDocs/cell1.md

 - Automatic URL generation
 - Public IP detection

-This script serves as the foundation for the entire sdAIgen setup process, ensuring all necessary files are downloaded and the environment is properly configured for subsequent operations.
+This script serves as the foundation for the entire ScarySingleDocs setup process, ensuring all necessary files are downloaded and the environment is properly configured for subsequent operations.
 The comprehensive architecture supports multiple interfaces, languages, and platforms while maintaining modularity and extensibility.